-Chemists are employed by most large companies in this country, especially those that produce foods, medicines, fuels and materials.
-These chemists work in the areas of research, sales and quality control.
+Chemists are employed in the heavy and light industries, in food and drug production, in antiterrorist initiatives, as integral team members with biologists in dealing with major medical problems and research, and in the creation of new miniaturized highly sophisticated communications devices.
+They work in the areas of research, sales and quality control.
 Many chemists become teachers in public schools or colleges.
 State and federal agencies employ chemists for research and analysis.
-Generally an M.S. or Ph.D. degree is desirable for those interested in research or college teaching.
+Generally an M.S. or Ph.D. degree is desirable for those interested in research or college teaching